+Figure 11 GRA Annotations Model

-Note that the orange classes are primarily defined by the GRA metadata structure where as the blue classes extend this structure to include information required to populate and extend the technology artifacts (e.g. WSDL).
-Note that the modeler MAY define any of the metadata elements, any elements not defined are populated from the logical UML model.
+The orange classes are primarily defined by the GRA metadata structure whereas the blue classes extend this structure to include information required to populate and extend the technology artifacts (e.g. WSDL).

-The above model defines the metadata for “generic” SSPs, however most SSPs use WSDL and perhaps SOAP.
+The model above defines the metadata for “generic” SSPs; however most SSPs use WSDL and perhaps SOAP.
 Specific extensions to the metadata classes are provided to define WSDL/SOAP specific choices.
-Use of these extension is optional, defaults may also be used.
+Use of these extensions is optional; defaults may also be used.
 The WSDL/SOAP extensions also illustrate how template developers can introduce specific metadata elements for their technology choices.
 The following model defines the WSDL/SOAP metadata classes.